 Babies cannot communicate; thus, you cannot just directly ask the little brat at the moment, “Hey, why the nipple bites, baby?
 Mumma is getting hurt!”.
 If only that were possible.
 But don’t worry.
-We are here to help you understand the reasons behind nipples biting.
-Here are some reasons why your baby might be giving you those painful nipples bite:
+We are here to help you understand the reasons behind nipple biting.
+Here are some reasons why your baby might be giving you those painful nipple bites:-.

-- - Teething babies usually bite everything they can probably put in their mouth to soothe the paining gums.
-So, if your baby is teething, the chances are that is the reason they are indulging in nipples biting.
+1. Teething babies usually bite everything they can probably put in their mouths to soothe the paining gums.
+So, if your baby is teething, the chances are that is the reason they are indulging in nipple biting.

-- - If your baby needs your attention on them while they are nursing or are bored and want some eye contact, they will bite your nipples to have their attention on them.
+2. If your baby needs your attention while they are nursing or are bored and want some eye contact, they will bite your nipples to have their attention on them.

-- Remove your baby from the breast – Your baby must know and establish a connection that the milk will be taken away from them every time they bite.
+2. Remove your baby from the breast – Your baby must know and establish a connection that the milk will be taken away from them every time they bite.
 So, remove them from the breast, look directly into their eyes and say NO in a stern voice.
-Do this every time they indulge in nipples biting.
+Do this every time they indulge in nipple biting.

 A bite on the nipples can be extremely painful if it comes unannounced.
 And if it is not just one nibble and then the pressure released, the pain can be excruciating for you.
 Try the following if your baby is biting you while breastfeeding:

-- - Sometimes, you will see and realise a pattern in their biting behaviour.
+• Sometimes, you will see and realize a pattern in their biting behavior.
 If you can anticipate this, pull your breast out and give them a break or something to chew on before resuming the breastfeeding session.

-Nipples biting is not something that you ideally need support for.
-But in case you think that the phase has gone beyond a few weeks and you cannot stop this behaviour, or your nipples are damaged because of this, you may speak to a lactation consultant.
-A certified and trained lactation consultant can help you through this phase and develop strategies to stop the nipple biting phase.
+Nipple biting is not something that you ideally need support for.
+But in case you think that the phase has gone beyond a few weeks and you cannot stop this behavior, or your nipples are damaged because of this, you may speak to a lactation consultant.
+A certified and trained lactation consultant can help you through this phase and develop strategies to stop the nipple-biting phase.